Rodens Hall

 Phil's Run

-The water runs relatively steady and of a consistent depth for 200 yards below the old groyne.
-Half way down this stretch fish hold in the middle of the river.
+The water runs relatively steady and of a consistent depth, deepening gradually, for 200 yards below the old groyne.
+Half way down this stretch fish hold in the middle of the river, where there used to be an island and there is now a shallow piece like an underwater weir.

-Just below the fence line, an island is starting to form.
-The occasional fish is taken here.
 The island was taken out by the water board in the 40s and again in the 50s.
 Once more nature is repairing the damage.
 In the days of the island, this stretch was very productive.
-Hopefully those days will return with the return of the island.
+Hopefully those days will return if the island ever reforms properly.

 Sand Pool